mokasha2020/mokasha2020.github.io/_projects/1_project.md

 *Classic bikes are most widely used followed by electric bikes.*
 *Members and casuals seems to prefer classic bikes.*

-*analyze ridership data by type and weekday*
+*Analyze ridership data by type and weekday*

 ```{r}
 cyclistic_df_new %>%